Emblaze/the-unix-workbench/the_unix_workbench.md

 -   Using small programs to write a new program will increase the likelihood that the new program will also be small.
 Composability is the concept of stringing small programs together to create a new program.

-The concept of composability in Unix is best illustrated by the use of the pipe operator ( | ) for creating pipelines of programs.
+The concept of **composability** in Unix is best illustrated by the use of the pipe operator ( **|** ) for creating pipelines of programs.
 When you’re considering what inputs your program is going to have and what your program is going to print to the console you should consider whether or not your program might be used in a pipeline, and you should organize your program accordingly.

-In the previous section we discussed the difference between functions that compute values and functions that produce side effects.
-You should notice that the side effect functions like mv and cp do not print any text to the console if they are successful.
-The concept of quietness is another important part of the Unix philosophy.
-Quietness in this case means that a function should not print to the console unless it is necessary, either to inform the user of a value (pwd), to display the result of a computation (bc), or to warn the user that an error has occurred.
+In the previous section we discussed the difference between **functions that compute values** and **functions that produce side effects**.
+You should notice that the side effect functions like **mv** and **cp** do not print any text to the console if they are successful.

+The concept of **quietness** is another important part of the Unix philosophy.
+Quietness in this case means that a function should not print to the console unless it is necessary, either to inform the user of a value (**pwd**), to display the result of a computation (**bc**), or to warn the user that an error has occurred.

 #### **Making programs executable - Permissions**